IBNFATAA/Tesla-Report-Excel-/README.md

-# Inventory Optimization Scenario at TESLA (Real life Data =Will be ready very soon)
+# Inventory Optimization Scenario at TESLA